Acetylene FAQs

 Oxy-acetylene setups remain the preferred choice for manual operations on steel due to their versatility.
 The process enables operators to switch between cutting and welding by simply changing the torch attachment.

-During welding, the flame creates a reducing zone that cleans the metal surface, often removing the need for flux.
-This ensures stronger, cleaner welds in carbon steel and aluminium while minimising distortion in thinner materials.
+During welding, the flame creates a reducing zone that cleans the metal surface.
+In some applications, this can reduce the need for additional flux when working with carbon steel.
+This contributes to cleaner welds and can help minimise distortion in thinner materials.
+Aluminium welding, however, typically requires specific techniques or flux depending on the process used.

 Instrument-grade acetylene gas is primarily used in atomic absorption flame spectrometers.
 This application requires a low background noise level to ensure precise elemental analysis.
 We rigorously test our instrument-grade products to eliminate impurities that could compromise sensitive laboratory readings.